TheBigRoomXXL/tinyfeed/README.md

 - Highly customizable, especially with the ability to use external stylesheet and templates.
 - Dark / Light theme based on system preference
 - Generated page is lightweight and fully accessible
-- Summaries of the articles are available by clinking on the side
+- Support a daemon mode to re-generate the output periodically

 ## Screenshot